Supereg/hap-proxy/README.md

 When you want to proxy an existing homekit device you must first ensure that the device is unpaired and added to you Wi-Fi.

-In order to start up a basic proxy you must supply `--target-name` and `target-pincode`.
+In order to start up a basic proxy you must supply `--target-name` and `--target-pincode`.
 The first name give the **Instance Name** of the accessory.
 The easiest way to get that is to open the Home App, open the pairing menu and copy the name of the desired accessory.